middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 If a tenant wants to move to a different unit at any point during the year due to changing family size and dynamics, they should contact the Director of Business Services to determine eligibility and availability of housing.
 If approved, they may select a unit from the available housing stock.
 Please note as stated in Section A.3 above, this program does not permit moving from one unit to another unit each year, except in these circumstances.

-In all circumstances, the VPAA and/or the Director of Business Services has the final say in the housing selection process.
+In all circumstances, the VPAA and/or the Director of Business Services shall have the sole and exclusive authority to make any decision, determination, approval or denial in the housing selection process.
+Any decision or action by any other administrator is invalid and shall have no force or effect.

 **B. MORTGAGE PROGRAM**